 EDS clinical trials, like those at CNS Healthcare, can help you explore new options.
 Interested in trying a new EDS treatment at no cost?
 Find out more about enrolling EDS clinical trials available by selecting the below location near you.
 Use the form on the page to schedule a free, in-office consultation to find out if an EDS trial is right for you.

 There are many possible causes of excessive daytime sleepiness.
 The most common causes of excessive daytime sleepiness are sleep deprivation, obstructive sleep apnea, and sedating medications.
 Other potential causes of excessive daytime sleepiness include certain medical and psychiatric conditions and sleep disorders, such as narcolepsy.

-Sleep apnea is a condition in which your airway becomes obstructed, causing disruptions to breathing during sleep.
-(Apnea means absence of breathing for at least 10 seconds.)
-People with this condition have less restful sleep because of the frequent occurrence of apneas or restricted air flow during sleep time, and wake up frequently during the night, leading to excessive daytime sleepiness.
+Sleep apnea is a condition in which your airway becomes obstructed, causing disruptions to breathe during sleep.
+(Apnea means the absence of breathing for at least 10 seconds.)
+People with this condition have less restful sleep because of the frequent occurrence of apneas or restricted airflow during sleep time, and wake up frequently during the night, leading to excessive daytime sleepiness.
 Obstructive sleep apnea has been linked with serious health problems, including increased risk for hypertension, atrial fibrillation, heart attack, and stroke.
 It tends to strike older adults and is more common in men than women.

 Excessive sleepiness can also be caused by getting fragmented or otherwise poor-quality sleep.
 Getting up multiple times a night to use the washroom, for example, disrupts the natural progression of the sleep stages and may reduce the proportion of restorative slow-wave sleep.
 Smoking, not exercising enough, and other lifestyle habits may also interfere with sleep quality and cause daytime sleepiness.